UIUC-SINE/old_website/content/thesis/intro.md

 ##### Selective Similary Detection Algorithm (SSDA)

 In standard correlation methods, the sum over $X$ for each candidate $\hat{f}$ must be computed in full before a maximum is found.
-[Barnea, Silverman 1972](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=5008923) proposes a class alternative schemes which greatly improve computation time in two ways.
+Barnea, Silverman [^4] propose a class alternative schemes which greatly improve computation time in two ways.
 The paper calls these algorithms selective similarity detection algorithms (SSDAs), of which one is presented here.

 First, the paper uses absolute sum of errors (ASE) as a similarity measure, which requires no costly multiplications unlike NCC or SSE.